See notes regarding special topics1 and LAW courses2.

 LAW 6554International Criminal Law 2

-PHIL 6262Normative Issues in Foreign Policy (Global Justice)
+PHIL 6262Normative Issues in Foreign Policy (Post Conflict Justice and Peace)

 PPPA 6031Governing and Managing Nonprofit Organizations